Marzogh/TinyRFNode84/README.md

 # TinyRFNode84
-RF Sensor node based on Attiny84 and RFM69W
+Wireless Sensor node based on Attiny84 and RFM69W